**List: Nuba Ministry

 Nuba: Heiban...

-"The name Nuba does not designate various forms of a single
+"The name Nuba does not designate various forms of

 language.
 Rather it is a collective geographical term, referring